paulhontz/saint/README.md

         end
     end

-And of course, any automatically filter can be fine-tuned.
+And of course, any automatically built filter can be fine-tuned.

 @example: convert :color filter into a dropdown with multiple options

     class Menu
         include Saint::Api
         saint.model MenuModel
-        filter :color, :select, multiple: true
+        filter :color, :select, options: [:red, :green, :blue], multiple: true end
-    end